MaartenJongeneel/Paper-Tossing/README.md

 <img src="figures/Box009.jpg" alt="drawing" width=16%/>
 </div>

-Detailed information about the objects can be found on the [Impact-Aware Robotics Database](https://impact-aware-robotics-database.tue.nl/objects).
+The experiments for parameter identification are stored in Archives.
+The archive containing box-impact experiments for Box003, Box004, and Box005 can be found [here](https://doi.org/10.4121/17122553).

 <p>&nbsp;</p>